zuenko/FashionML/100DaysOfML/Log.md

 ## Day 3 : July 10 , 2018

-**Today's Progress** : My plans now in trello, so I can easily set deadlines and watch my progress.
+**Today's Progress** : My plans now in trello, so I can easilly set deadlines and watch my progress.
 I understand how to train yolo, still preparing attributes .csv and bbox.
 Bbox location in DeepFashion, like "x_1" and "y_1" represent the upper left point coordinate of bounding box, "x_2" and "y_2" represent the lower right point coordinate of bounding box.
 Bounding box locations are listed in the order of [x_1, y_1, x_2, y_2].
 So I need to convert them into <x> <y> <width> <height> - float values relative to width and height of image, it can be equal from (0.0 to 1.0]

 **Thoughts** : First time with yolo, that should be interesting.
 I looked at Fashion Synthesis Benchmark and read paper, funny results:-), but pretty far away from my target.
 Don't want to use colab for training, so need to find a server for a couple days(or hours).
 Every day I try to put more time in 100DaysOfML, because compare to main work, less time, less results are anoying me.